Freebies. You know you need to create a freebie for your blog, but what does that actually look like?

 - Week 4: Tips for designing beautiful Pinterest pins

-After the sequence finishes, then have the automation them to your general list where they’ll start receiving your other emails.
+After the sequence finishes, then have the automation add them to your general list where they’ll start receiving your regular emails.
 This can all be done in MailerLite’s Automation tab.
-It’s a good idea to wait to add them to your general list so they aren’t being spammed with too many emails.
+It’s a good idea to wait to add them to your general list until the end of the sequence so they aren’t being spammed with too many emails.

 Keep Track of Your Freebies & Pop-Ups!

 Don’t get all your new freebies and pop-ups mixed up!
-I’ve created a free spreadsheet to help you keep track of your freebies & pop-ups.
-It’ll help you…
+Create a simple spreadsheet where you can…

 - Keep track of your freebie URLs all in one place